-Over the years she has met, interviewed and profiled a host of African presidents, dignitaries, writers, intellectuals, thinkers and artists, including the late and much-loved President Thomas Sankara of Burkina Faso, the late great Miriam Makeba of South Africa and Ali Farka Toure of Mali, the sensational Malian duo Amadu & Mariam, the late Francis Bebey of Cameroon, and many more.
+She is a Senior Research Fellow with the Oakland Institute, a leading policy think tank, for which she researched and authored two in-depth reports on how foreign investors are grabbing up farmland in Mali and Sierra Leone, and putting local farmers, resources and livelihoods at enormous risk.
+Over the years she has met, interviewed and profiled a host of African presidents, dignitaries, writers, intellectuals, thinkers and artists, including the late and much-loved President Thomas Sankara of Burkina Faso, the late great Miriam Makeba of South Africa and Ali Farka Toure of Mali, the sensational Malian duo Amadou & Mariam, the late Francis Bebey of Cameroon, and many more.